jboyd8/milestone-project-3/README.md

 ## Deployment
 ---
 My website was created using VSCode.
 VSCode is a text editor with a built in terminal.
 I chose to use a text editor/IDE outside of AWS Cloud9 to gain experience working outside of a browser.
-Once I had created my file strcuture and first HTML page, i initiated a local repository using GIT which was downloaded onto my machine previously.
+Once I had created my file structure and first HTML page, i initiated a local repository using GIT which was downloaded onto my machine previously.
 I then created an external repository in GitHub and linked the local and external repositories.
 This allowed me to version control throughout the lifespan of the development.

 * I created a new environment in VS Code
 * Created a new virtual environment.